isc-projects/kea/doc/sphinx/kea-messages.rst

     GSS-TKEY exchange failed because the response contains an error: %1.

 This error message indicated that GSS-TKEY exchange failed because the response contains an error.
-The argument details the reponse error.
+The argument details the response error.

 TKEY_EXCHANGE_FAIL_TKEY_ERROR
 =============================